mattmess1221/firefox-gtk-controls/README.md

 # Firefox GTK Controls

+> **NOTE**: This tool is not needed.
+To get native window controls in unmodified Firefox, open about:config and set the key `widget.gtk.non-native-titlebar-buttons.enabled` to `false`.

 On Linux, if you try to use a theme from an addon, Firefox will use the default Adwaita window control buttons.
 This is [intentional](https://bugzilla.mozilla.org/show_bug.cgi?id=1832975).

 The only supported way to use your custom window controls (close, maximize, restore, minimize) is to use the System theme.
 So addon themes are effectively broken on Linux.